 Archaeologists also claim that there is a significant similarity of this temple with the Virupaksha Temple in Northern Karnataka.
 The Kailasa Temple is the 16th cave and is one of the 32 cave temples and monasteries of the awe-inspiring Ellora Caves.

 The architecture throughout the ancient ages was associated with beautiful structures of grand proportions, rich in material, often delicate in design, and profound in the ornament.
 The architecture was not a mere building but a beautiful structure with its significance and grandeur.
 Let’s take a reading journey through one such structure and one of the world’s largest rock-cut temples from the past, the Kailasa Temple.
-With the resemblance to Mount Kailash, the puranic abode of Lord Shiva, Kailasa Temple is believed that it was built by the Rashtrakuta King Krishna I between the years 756 and 773 AD.
+With the resemblance to Mount Kailash, the puranic abode of Lord Shiva, Kailashnath Temple Ellora is believed that it was built by the Rashtrakuta King Krishna I between the years 756 and 773 AD.
 This rock cave temple is believed to be the largest monolithic structure in the world.
 It is situated about 30km away from the city of Aurangabad in the Maharashtra state of the Indian subcontinent.
 Archaeologists also claim that there is a significant similarity of this temple with the Virupaksha Temple in Northern Karnataka.
 The Kailasa Temple is the 16th cave and is one of the 32 cave temples and monasteries of the awe-inspiring Ellora Caves.

 Design: The architecture of Kailasa Temple is remarkable, with its Gopuram: the monumental tower at the entrance leading to the horseshoe-shaped courtyard; Nandi Mandapa: the pavilion dedicated to Lord Shiva’s sacred bull Nandi; Gudh Mandapa: the closed sacred hall and Vimana containing the Garbhagriha: the shrine of Shiva.